FedericoGarciaGarcia/EasyKeyToPrint/README.md

 <img align="left" width="80" height="80" src="https://raw.githubusercontent.com/FedericoGarciaGarcia/EasyKeyToPrint/development/source/images/icon.png" alt="Resume application project app icon">

-# EasyKeyToPrint
+# Easy Key To Print

 An application to print screenshots made in Java.

 ## How to use

 * Run the application.
-The application will appear in the tray.
+It will appear in the tray.
 * Right click the tray icon and select your printer and other settings.
 * Press the PRINT SCREEN key.
 * The screen will be printed.

 ## Features

+* *Color*: grayscale or full color.

 ### Windows